 In this assignment, you will:

-- Find a SSRF vulnerability in an object storage API
+- Find an insecure deserialization vulnerability in an object storage API

-- Exploit the vulnerability to obtain access to a secret value
+- Exploit the vulnerability to gain remote code execution

 You have obtained access to a copy of the vulnerable object storage